Plant seeds of happiness, hope, success, and love; it will all come back to you in abundance. This is the Law of Nature.

 Every mistake I have made is like compost in the garden.
 It may feel and smell like manure when it happens, but if I compost those failures into my life, I can learn and grow from them.
 I learned that I can fail and my life isn’t over.
 I learned that the person who judges me the most has been me, and so I gave the judge permission to cheer me on instead.

-I love this quote I found today, “when you dance to your own rhythm, people may not understand you; they may even hate you.
+I love this quote I found, “when you dance to your own rhythm, people may not understand you; they may even hate you.
 But mostly they’ll wish they had the courage to do the same.”
 I am going to hang it over my desk.
 I have spent too much of my life wishing I had the courage to do what I see others doing.
-Instead I am going to “dance to my own rhythm” and let someone else be inspired to do the same.
+Instead I am going to “dance to my own rhythm” and inspire others to do the same.

 The Lion is released from the cage, and ready for the grand adventure!